v12technology/fluxtion/docs/sections/fluxtion-explored/fluxtion-dsl.md

 An event processor is a live structure where new events trigger a set of dispatch operations.
 The node wrapping a function supports both stateful and stateless functions, it is the user choice what type of function to bind.

-## Creating a DataFlow
+## DataFlow
-To bind a functional operation we create a flow the event processor dispatch to when the event processor starts a calculation cycle.
+To bind a functional operation we first create a [DataFlow]({{site.fluxtion_src_compiler}}/builder/dataflow/DataFlow.java) in the event processor.
+A DataFlow triggers when the event processor starts a calculation cycle and there is a matching dispatch rule.
 In the imperative approach an event processor entry point is registered by [annotating a method](processing_events#handle-event-input) with `@OnEventHandler` or an interface exported with `@ExportService`.

 The [DataFlow]({{site.fluxtion_src_compiler}}/builder/dataflow/DataFlow.java) class provides builder methods to create and bind flows in an event processor.
 There is no restriction on the number of data flows bound inside an event processor.

-Create a flow for String events with a call to `DataFlow.subscribe`, any call to processor.onEvent("myString") will be routed to this flow.
+To create a flow for String events, call  `DataFlow.subscribe(String.class)`, any call to processor.onEvent("myString") will be routed to this flow.

 {% highlight java %}
 DataFlow.subscribe(String.class)
 {% endhighlight %}

-Once a flow has been created map/filter/grouping functions can be applied as chained calls.
+Once a flow has been created map, filter, groupBy, etc. functions can be applied as chained calls.

+## Map
+A map operation takes the output from a parent node and then applies a function to it.
+If the return of the function is null then the event notification no longer propagates down that path.

+{% highlight java %}
+var stringFlow = DataFlow.subscribe(String.class);

+stringFlow.map(String::toLowerCase);
+stringFlow.mapToInt(s -> s.length()/2);
+{% endhighlight %}

+**Map supports**

+- Stateless functions
+- Stateful functions
+- Primitive specialisation
+- Method references
+- Inline lambdas - **interpreted mode only support, AOT mode will not serialise the inline lambda**

+## Filter
+A filter predicate can be applied to a node to control event propagation, true continues the propagation and false swallows the notification.
+If the predicate returns true then the input to the predicate is passed to the next operation in the event processor.

+{% highlight java %}
+DataFlow.subscribe(String.class)
+    .filter(Objects::nonNull)
+    .mapToInt(s -> s.length()/2);
+{% endhighlight %}

+**Filter supports**

+- Stateless functions
+- Stateful functions
+- Primitive specialisation
+- Method references
+- Inline lambdas - **interpreted mode only support, AOT mode will not serialise the inline lambda**

+## Reduce
+There is no reduce function required in Fluxtion, stateful map functions perform the role of reduce.
+In a classic batch environment the reduce operation combines the element of collection of items into a single value.
+In a streaming environment the set of values is never complete, we can view the current value of a stateful map operation which is equivalent to the reduce operation.
+The question is rather, when is the value of the stateful map published and reset.

-## All functions are nodes
+## Automatic wrapping of functions
 Fluxtion automatically wraps the function in a node, actually a monad, and binds both into the event processor.
 The wrapping node handles all the event notifications, invoking the user function when it is triggered.
 Each wrapping node can be the head of multiple child flows forming complex graph structures that obey the dispatch rules.
 This is in contrast to